-- Goals are now Targets (This frees up the word “Goals” for your actual goals—like saving for a house, paying off student loans, or running a marathon).
+- Goals are now Targets (This frees up the word “Goals” for your actual goals—like saving extra money for a house, paying off student loans or credit card debt, or running a marathon).

 So now, you’ll assign money to your financial goals, and set targets to help you get there.
 Yeah, it just kinda makes sense, huh?

 People resist change, but I love the new interface-YNAB Alpha Tester

 The new Auto-Assign feature may be the most sci-fi-iest update.
 Auto-Assign will consider any dollars you have ready to assign and develop a preview to show how it will assign your dollars based on upcoming bills, monthly expenses, and targets.

 If you’ve ever used the Underfunded button (that we all know and love), Auto-Assign uses the same logic.
 You can adjust any of these automatic assignments in the preview before implementing.
 You can also skip Auto-Assign altogether and still do your own thing, though we recommend you give it a go before dismissing this truly nifty and game-changing feature.